Volkswagen Touran: Second generation (Typ 5T; 2015)

 The second generation Touran was introduced at the 2015 Geneva Motor Show.
 It uses the Volkswagen Group MQB platform and offers increased cabin space, four new engines with 19% less fuel consumption, and an array of new advanced driver-assistance systems and infotainment options.
 Autoradio with Apple CarPlay and Android Auto is included as an option.

 Visually, the car resembles Golf Sportsvan with an elongated rear trunk.

+The drag coefficient was reduced to 0,296.

 China market

 The Touran currently serves as the successor to the Volkswagen Santana in Shanghai's taxi fleet since October 2018, as the Santana was phased out.
 Qiangsheng, one of the largest taxi firms in Shanghai, stated that the Touran offered greater passenger comfort over its predecessor.
 100 new electric cabs were also added to the taxi fleet.
-The Chinese market Touran L has the same wheelbase as the european model.
+The Chinese market Touran L has the same wheelbase as the European model.
 It is available in 280TSI and 330TSI trims with the 1.4 litre TSI, known as the CSS in China, available on 280TSI models and the 1.8 litre TSI for 330TSI models.
 A 5 speed manual gearbox option is available on 280TSI models along with the 7 speed direct shift gearbox.
 330TSI models come standard with the latter gearbox.
 The Touran L came standard in 5 seater configurations only when new.
 Pricing in 2016 ranged between 155,800 yuan and 230,800 yuan with 7 trim levels (23,850 to 35,330 USD - January 2021 exchange rate).
 Trim levels were known as: 280TSI Fashion (manual and DSG), 280TSI Comfort (manual and DSG), 280TSI Elegant (DSG only), 280TSI Deluxe and 330TSI Deluxe.
 A 1.6 litre engine was only available for the 2018 model year under the Fashion trim level.
 Six-seater and seven-seater configurations were added to the range for the 2018 model year onwards.

 As of January 2021, for the 2021 model year, only one model, the 280TSI was available.
 Trim levels are known as: Fashion (7-seater), Comfort (7-seater), Extension (6 and 7 seater) and Deluxe (6 and 7 seater).
 Pricing ranges between 151,800 yuan and 194,800 yuan (23,235 to 29,820 USD - January 2021 exchange rate).

 Additionally, in 2018 Cross Touran L was announced, being still the same wheelbase, but with plastic wheel arches and chassis sitting 23mm higher.